waristonpereira/bp-monitor/README.md

 ...
 ```

-Instantiate de `BP_MONITOR` class and call method `measure` passing as parameter the waveform buffer (as array of int), the size of the buffer, and the point index selected by user.
+Instantiate de `bPressureMonitor` class and call method `measure` passing as parameter the waveform buffer (as array of int), the size of the buffer, the point index selected by user and the `bPressure` struct by ref to receive data.

 ```c++
 ...